tooniz/LanguagePicker/README.md

 LanguagePicker
 ==============

-A language picker using UIPickerView from iOS7+
+A language picker using UIPickerView from iOS7+.
+It is fully localized, can be used as a default list of languages or a supported list of languages.

+All languages are based on ISO 639 language code standard (http://en.wikipedia.org/wiki/List_of_ISO_639-1_codes)

 Supported iOS & SDK Versions
 -----------------------------